Understanding Quantization and Precision

 Part 4: The PyTorch parameter count gotcha

-If you ran the summary above, you may have noticed something odd: the parameter count reported by numel() drops after quantization.
-The 4-bit model might report roughly half or a quarter of the expected parameters.
+If you ran the summary above, you may have noticed something odd: the 4-bit model reports ~ 82M parameters via numel() instead of the expected ~ 124M.
+Did quantization remove 42 million weights?

-When you call p.numel() on a quantized parameter, PyTorch reports the number of elements in the storage tensor, not the number of logical weights.
-Since two 4-bit values are packed into one uint8 element, numel() returns roughly half the true count.
+When you call p.numel() on a 4-bit quantized parameter, PyTorch reports the number of elements in the storage tensor (the packed uint8 values), not the number of logical weights.
+Since two 4-bit values are packed into one uint8 element, numel() returns half the true count for those parameters.
+Combined with the non-quantized parameters (which report correctly), the total numel() across the model ends up somewhere between the true count and half — in GPT-2’s case, ~ 82M instead of ~ 124M.

 Correctly counting parameters